-Join Bill Ferguson for an in-depth discussion in this video Configuring a controller cluster, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Configuring a controller cluster, part of Learning VMware NSX.

 - After you've done the installation of NSX Manager…and registered it to vCenter,…then the very next step is…to configure a controller cluster.…The way that you configure controller cluster…is through the Networking and Security plugin.…And I'm going to demonstrate that…in our hands-on lab environment.…So in the hands-on lab environment,…or in your vSphere Web Client,…if you're in your actual enterprise,…you would go to the Networking and Security plugin…from the homepage.…As you can see under Home and Inventories,…I'm going to double-click on Networking and Security.…

 That takes me into all of the menu…of everything that has to do with NSX.…Where I'm going to start is in Installation.…So I'm going to click on Installation.…Notice it's fetching the managers.…There are many tabs in Installation.…There's the Management tab,…Host Preparations tab,…Logical Network Preparation tab,…and Service Deployments.…We're going to focus right now on the Management tab.…Under the Management tab are the NSX managers…of which we just have one, in this case.…